Sandbox & Test Mode

 - Land on vonpay.com/developers and click Get sandbox keys — or, if you're already signed in, deep-link straight to app.vonpay.com/dashboard/developers.
 OTP sign-in (any email), no ops-side approval queue.

-- Click Activate Vora Sandbox on the developer dashboard.
+- Click Activate VORA Sandbox on the developer dashboard.
 This atomically creates a sandbox merchant record, attaches a

 mockgateway config (so sessions route immediately without boarding a real processor), and issues your test keys (vp_sk_test_*,vp_pk_test_*,ss_test_*).
 Grab them at/dashboard/developers/api-keys. - Trigger the outcome you need by setting the session